Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzureRmEventGridSubscription.md

 # New-AzureRmEventGridSubscription

 ## SYNOPSIS
-Create a new Azure Event Grid Event Subscription to a topic, Azure resource, Azure subscription or Resource Group.
+Creates a new Azure Event Grid Event Subscription to a topic, Azure resource, Azure subscription or Resource Group.

 ## SYNTAX